stefan-hoeck/idris2-tutorial/src/Appendices/QTT.md

-This quantity freedom the erased fragment gives us comes with a big drawback, though - erased functions are banned from being used at run-time.
+This quantity freedom the erased fragment gives us comes with a big drawback, though - erased functions are banned from being used at runtime.
 In terms of the type theory, what this means is that an erased function can only ever be used in these two places:

 1. Inside of another erased-fragment function or expression;